Living Arrangement Needs Assessments

 * No transportation, meals or housekeeping

-Independent Living is a community for older adults who can live mostly independently but want easier living — often with meals, activities, transportation, and housekeeping.
+• Independent Living communities are for older adults who live mostly independently but want an easier life — often with meals, activities, transportation, and housekeeping included.
 It’s a strong fit when the goal is lifestyle, community, and convenience rather than hands-on personal care.

 Monthly Cost: